-Red sorrel really packs in the possibility.
-A beloved warm-climate alternate to cranberries, red sorrel’s young leaves and flowers are edible.
+Bloody Sorrel (also known as Red Sorrel) really packs in the possibility.
+A beloved warm climate alternate to cranberries, sorrel’s young leaves, and flowers are edible.
 Have sorrel on hand to liven up your living quarters or next culinary adventure.

 Sprouts in: 1 - 2 weeks